 Are you currently pursuing a PhD or Master in Behavioral Economics and are you interested in applying behavioral insights in the field?
 Then get in touch with us: we are currently looking for behavioral freelancers and are always interested in new research collaborations.Get in touch »

-Big day for BEHAVIA: We have teamed up with the Asbar Center for Studies, Research & Communications to form a behavioral insights consultancy exclusively addressing the key priorities in the Kingdom of Saudi Arabia.
-Working hand in hand to deliver the best results for our clients, we are very excited to now provide unique Saudi experience in public policy paired with Behavioral Economic Engineering made in Germany.
+Big day for BEHAVIA: We have teamed up with the Asbar Center for Studies, Research & Communications to cooperate on a behavioral economics project in the Kingdom of Saudi Arabia.
+Working hand in hand to deliver the best results for our client, we are very excited to jointly provide unique Saudi experience in public policy paired with Behavioral Economic Engineering made in Germany.

 Some impressions taken during the official launch event…